Health Sciences

 • Group Demonstrations Expand dropdown

-EMU-Sponsored Groups, including academic schools, EMU departments, class councils, etc., can sponsor a cooking class to support their students’ well-being and promote connection and belonging.
+Any EMU-affliated group can sponsor and pay for a cooking class to support their students’ well-being and promote connection and belonging.

-Group classes are scheduled by request.
-Requests must be received at least 2 weeks in advance of when you would like to host a class.
+Group demonstrations are scheduled by request, which must be received at least 2 weeks in advance of the date of your class.
 Typically classes run between 60 and 90 minutes in length.
-To request a group class, just email us.
+To request a group demonstration, just email us.

 Menu Selection